webdiscus/html-bundler-webpack-plugin/README.md

 </html>
 ```

-The generated HTML contains output filenames of processed source files:
+The generated HTML contains output filenames of processed source files and `link` `script` tags remain in their places:

 ```html
 <html>